top of page

 Part 2: The Pillars of Holistic Recovery for Lyme & Complex Illness

-6-Pillar ReThink ReLeaf Lyme Protocol in 2026.
-Built on Dr. Christina Rahm’s patented formulations, this offering provides a glimpse into Wendy’s program, with enrollment opening January 1, 2026.
+Drawing from both science and lived experience, Wendy Jean Schell created ReThink ReLeaf Lyme Protocol in 2026.
+Built on Dr. Christina Rahm’s patented formulations, this offering provides a glimpse into Wendy’s program, with enrollment open.

 1: Functional Nutrition – Food as Information